 1. Primary Adrenal Insufficiency

-This is also known as Addison’s disease.
-This disease is caused by the near total destruction of both of the adrenal glands.
-Therefore, these patients have a very low level of cortisol and aldosterone.
+Primary adrenal insufficiency is also known as Addison’s disease.
+In this disease, there is a near- total destruction of both of the adrenal glands.
+Therefore, these patients have a very low level of cortisol as well as aldosterone.

 2. Secondary Adrenal Insufficiency